geobakery/GeospatialAnalyzer/README.md

 ```
 check the corresponding file, e.g. `pg_restore.sh` and ensure that your IDE set the line ending to `LF`.
 This is necessary, because our docker container use
 a linux system.
 Specially for the database, other line ending can lead to execution errors :)

+---
+`ERROR [TypeOrmModule] Unable to connect to the database.
+Retrying (1)...`

+Assure that you have edited your `.env` files.
+These files are synchronised, but are only read at the start of the application.
+Therefore, you need to restart the container with `docker compose up`.

+Depending on the size of your database, the data restore can take way longer than the retry time of the application.
+Wait for  `LOG:  database system is ready to accept connections` from the database, then stop all container and restart with
+`docker compose up`.

 ## PgAdmin4
 Navigate to [http://localhost:5050](localhost:5050) to check out PgAdmin4.